 How did it start?

 When Barack Obama took office, he planned to make Australia the pivot in the Asian market.
 This later became more prominent during Donald Trump’s term when he openly labeled China as a “strategic competitor.”
-Such was the U.S. influence that Australia too started voicing concerns over Beijing’s aggressive hold over the South China Sea and their attempts to meddle in Australian politics.
-This led to the blocking of many Chinese investments in Australia citing national security, but the final blow fell when Chinese telecom giant Huawei was accused of having backdoors in their 5G telecommunication servers and was accused of collecting personal data and sharing it with the Chinese government.
+Such was the U.S. influence that Australia too started voicing concerns over Beijing’s aggressive hold over the South China Sea and their attempts to meddle in the country’s politics.
+This led to the blocking of many Chinese investments in the country citing national security, but the final blow fell when Chinese telecom giant Huawei was accused of having backdoors in their 5G telecommunication servers and was accused of collecting personal data and sharing it with the Chinese government.
 While Huawei strongly claimed otherwise, Australia and then America put a stop to Huawei’s exponential growth.

-How it affects Australian business
+How it affects business

 Showing further concern, Nicki Hutley, partner at Deloitte Access Economics says that China buys 80 percent of Australia’s iron ore, which is used in steel production.
-If this aggressive take on China by Australia continues, the industry will suffer as AU$100 billion (US$78 billion) is generated by the sale of iron ore to China.
+If this aggressive take on China by the country continues, the industry will suffer as AU$100 billion (US$78 billion) is generated by the sale of iron ore to China.